-Primary prevention tackles this root cause of VAWG in order to eradicate it.
-It is a long-term strategy preventing violence from ever happening by challenging attitudes, values and structures that sustain inequality and violence.
+Primary prevention of violence against women stops violence before it starts by addressing its main driver – gender inequality.
+It is a long-term strategy to prevent violence from ever happening by challenging the attitudes, values and structures that sustain it (1).

-It should recognise that gender inequality cannot be separated from other forms of inequality and should work through partnerships and coalitions to build coordinated challenges to gender inequality, racism, ableism, ageism, classism, homophobia and transphobia.
+- Works through ethical and respectful collaboration, partnerships and alliances to build coordinated challenges to gender inequality, racism, ableism, ageism, classism, homophobia and transphobia.

 Why Primary Prevention?